Linda Hair 1947 - 2020 - Obituary

 Linda was preceded in death by her parents, Wilmer and Stella Sarver; her two brothers, Johnny Marion Sarver, Frank Darrell Sarver.

-Funeral services will be held at Matthews and Son Funeral Home in Gueydan on Friday, June 26, 2020 at 2:00 PM with Reverend Randy Dailey officiating.
+Funeral service will be held at Matthews and Son Funeral Home in Gueydan on Friday, June 26, 2020, at 2 p.m. with the Rev. Randy Dailey officiating.
 Burial will follow in the Gueydan Cemetery.
 Those chosen to honor Linda as her pallbearers will be Andrew Hair, Kevin Sarver, Lonnie Melancon, Jeff Suire, Ben Suire, Andrew Zaunbrecher.
 Honorary pallbearers will be Ethan Hair and Ayden Hair.

 Arrangements have been entrusted to Matthews & Son Funeral Home.

-Gueydan - The family and friends of Linda Gayle are mourning the loss of their loved one who was called from this life on June 21, 2020, at the age of 73.
-Linda was born in Gueydan, LA. to Wilmer Sarver and Stella Stutes on June 16, 1947.
+Linda was born in Gueydan, La., to Wilmer Sarver and Stella Stutes on June 16, 1947.
 Linda, also known by Mom, Gram, or MiMi, was a devoted wife, a comforting Mother, a loving grandmother, a dear friend to many, and a dedicated educator.
 She had many hobbies and always took pride in making things perfect.
 Linda strongly believed that if you were going to do something, always do it right.
 She was an incredible cook, that loved to cook for people and watch them enjoy their meal, her joy in life was to make others happy around her.
 Linda was always available at a moment's notice to lend a helping hand, her home was always available for anyone to come and relax at anytime, and she was the best listener and always found the right words to show support and compassion.
 Most of all she loved spending time with her family, especially her grandchildren and would drop anything she was doing to be available to them.
 Linda was a kind and loving person who will be greatly missed by all who knew and loved her.

 Linda was preceded in death by her parents, Wilmer and Stella Sarver; her two brothers, Johnny Marion Sarver, Frank Darrell Sarver.

-Funeral services will be held at Matthews and Son Funeral Home in Gueydan on Friday, June 26, 2020 at 2:00 PM with Reverend Randy Dailey officiating.
+Funeral service will be held at Matthews and Son Funeral Home in Gueydan on Friday, June 26, 2020, at 2 p.m. with the Rev. Randy Dailey officiating.
 Burial will follow in the Gueydan Cemetery.
 Those chosen to honor Linda as her pallbearers will be Andrew Hair, Kevin Sarver, Lonnie Melancon, Jeff Suire, Ben Suire, Andrew Zaunbrecher.
 Honorary pallbearers will be Ethan Hair and Ayden Hair.

 Arrangements have been entrusted to Matthews & Son Funeral Home.